Surtain’s pair of picks leads Broncos past Chargers 28-13

 The Broncos went three-and-out and the Chargers ate up the rest of the clock in the third quarter, when Denver had the ball for just 75 seconds.
 But on third down from the Broncos 23, Surtain got his first interception of Herbert.

 Drew Lock replaced Bridgewater in the first half and was picked off by Derwin James Jr. when he tried to fit in a pass to a bracketed Kendall Hinton in the closing minutes of the first half.
-That led to Herbert’s 12-yard touchdown toss to Ekelerwith 31 seconds left before halftime, cutting the Chargers’ deficit to 14-7.
+That led to Herbert’s 12-yard touchdown toss to Ekeler with 31 seconds left in the second quarter, cutting the Chargers’ deficit to 14-7 at halftime.

 Cook outjumped several defenders and even a teammate or two to get both feet down on a 16-yard touchdown catch that made it 28-13 with 4:34 remaining.
 But the Chargers inexplicably went for 2 and the pass was incomplete.